angular/angular/aio/content/guide/reactive-forms.md

 ## Introduction to Reactive Forms

 Reactive forms use a more explicit and immutable approach to managing the state of a form at a given point in time.
-Each change to the form state returns a new state, maintaing the integrity of the model between changes.
+Each change to the form state returns a new state, which maintains the integrity of the model between changes.
 Reactive forms are built around observable streams, where form inputs and values are provided as streams of input values, also while giving you synchronous access to the data.
-This approach allows your templates to take advantage of these streams of form input changes, rather than to be bound to them.
+This approach allows your templates to take advantage of these streams of form state changes, rather than to be bound to them.

-It also allows for easier testing since you given an assurance that your data is consistent and predictable when requested.
-Consumers outside your templates access to the same streams, to manipulate and transform safely.
+It also allows for easier testing since you have an assurance that your data is consistent and predictable when requested.
+Consumers outside your templates have access to the same streams, where they can manipulate and transform that data safely.

 Reactive forms differ from template-driven forms in distinct ways.
 See the [Appendix](#appendix) for detailed comparisons between the two paradigms.

 ## Getting Started

-### Step 1 - Register the ReactiveFormsModule
+### Step 1 - Register the `ReactiveFormsModule`

 In order to use reactive forms, import the `ReactiveFormsModule` from the `@angular/forms` package and add it to your NgModule's `imports` array.